[Although there is no such thing as perfection; if we work towards perfection hopefully we can achieve excellence] - Vince Lombardi

 My style of detailing is Science meets Aesthetics.
 Science - includes such elements as chemicals, equipment, and knowledge of vehicle surfaces, industry standards, and customer requirements.

 Aesthetics - is the activity of combining these elements into the proper application methodologies that produce an aesthetically pleasing outcome for each specific situation.
-My involvement with aesthetics comes from my degree in Architectural Engineering, however I was given the opportunity to study Chemical Engineering, which became my chosen (thirty year) profession (not just a dumb Architect then)
+My involvement with aesthetics comes from my interest in Architectural Engineering, however I was given the opportunity to study Chemical Engineering, which became my chosen (thirty year) profession

 A little science is useful to understand both the How and Why of detailing and to be of real practical use, a subject like automotive detailing requires a great deal of research, and updating as new products become available.
 The advent of materials like detailing clay, micro fibre technologies and finely milled micro diminishing abrasives, suitable for ceramic nanotechnology paints are examples of why it’s so important to monitor the industries new products, chemical technologies and ideas that are constantly being introduced, as are the techniques for applying them, hence all of the in-depth articles will be up-dated and revised on a regular basis